 Another option is called a Medicare Advantage plan where Medicare contracts with private companies to provide the benefits instead of Medicare.
-This kind of plan is similar to the NYLCare65 plan the city offered until 2000.
+The city has selected Aetna, TexanPlus and Texas HealthSpring to provide this service.

-These city-sponsored MA plans are two HMO-type plans, and one private-fee-for-service plan.
+These city-sponsored MA plans are two HMO-type plans, and one private-fee-for-service plan similar to the PPO.
 In the HMO plans, you must choose a PCP to coordinate your care, and use network providers.
 In the private-fee-for-service plan, almost every doctor and hospital in the US can participate directly.
 You seek care from any doctor who agrees to Aetna's terms of participation.
 There is no network.
 When you enroll in an MA plan, Medicare pays a monthly amount to Aetna, TexanPlus, and Texas HealthSpring to provide your Medicare benefits.
 That means that these MA plans cover everything Medicare covers, and more.
 Medicare writes most of the rules that the vendor and the retiree must follow.
-These three plans will stand in place of your city health plan and Medicare.